-- 1. Out-of-pocket by user or family,
+- 1. Out-of-pocket by user (self) or family

-- 2. Medicare,
+- 2. Medicare

-- 3. Medicaid,
+- 3. Medicaid

-- 4. Private Insurance,
+- 4. Private Insurance

-- 5. Veterans Administration, excluding TRICARE,
+- 5. Veterans Administration, excluding TRICARE

-- 6. TRICARE,
+- 6. TRICARE

-- 7. Other Federal sources includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government,
+- 7. Other Federal sources includes Indian Health Service, Military Treatment Facilities, and other care by the Federal government

-- 8. Other State and Local Source includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid,
+- 8. Other State and Local Sources includes community and neighborhood clinics, State and local health departments, and State programs other than Medicaid.

-- 9. Workers' Compensation, and
+- 9. Workers' Compensation

 - 10. Other Unclassified Sources includes sources such as automobile, homeowner's, and liability insurance, and other miscellaneous or unknown sources.